KenKundert/engfmt/README.rst

 in which they are represented.
 Those ways are:

 As a tuple:
-    For example, 1ns would be represented as (1.0, 's').
+    For example, 1ns would be represented as (1e-9, 's').
     Notice that the scale factor is not included in the units.
 This is always true.

 As a string:
     For example, 1ns would be represented as '1e-9 s' or as '0.000000001s'.
-This form is often difficult to read for people and so *engfmt* treats it more as a machine interchange format.
+This form is often difficult to read for people and so *engfmt* treats it more as a format meant for machines rather than people.

 As text:
     For example, 1ns would be represented as '1ns'.
 This form is often